MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-tool-introduction.md

 ---
 title: Deploy Azure Stack HCI version 22H2 (preview)
 description: Learn to deploy Azure Stack HCI version 22H2
-author: jgerend
+author: v-dansisson
 ms.topic: how-to
 ms.date: 08/23/2022
-ms.author: jgerend
+ms.author: v-dansisson
 ms.reviewer: jgerend
 ---

 # Deploy Azure Stack HCI version 22H2 (preview)

-> Applies to: Azure Stack HCI, version 22H2 (preview)
+> Applies to: Azure Stack HCI, version 22H2

-This article describes how to deploy Azure Stack HCI, version 22H2 Preview 3 using a new deployment method and tools.
+This article describes how to deploy Azure Stack HCI, version 22H2 Preview using a new deployment method and tools.
 You should already be familiar with the existing Azure Stack HCI solution.

 Azure Stack HCI, version 22H2 Preview 3 must be installed using the local boot from VHDX method described in this article set.